 As the opioid crisis continues in BC, it’s projected that there will be more than 1,500 overdose deaths by December 31, 2017.
-Through the GPSC, family doctors can access incentives fees and provincial resources to support opioid prescribing and pain management, and the care of patients with addiction challenges, including opioid use disorder.
-A summary of GPSC incentives demonstrates how doctors can apply these specific fees.
+Through the FPSC, family doctors can access incentives fees and provincial resources to support opioid prescribing and pain management, and the care of patients with addiction challenges, including opioid use disorder.
+A summary of FPSC incentives demonstrates how doctors can apply these specific fees.
 Also, the following is a list of additional provincial resources support currently in place:

 - Division-led community resources.
 Pain management and opioid prescribing resources created by divisions for patients and physicians.

 - BC Centre on Substance Use Online Addiction Medicine Diploma (CME-accredited, no cost).

 - BC Centre on Substance Use Provincial Opioid Addiction Treatment Support Program.

 - Cohort Analysis Webinar Series.
 CCDC’s Overdose Rounds is an opportunity to more widely shared analytic findings from the Provincial Overdose Cohort, highlight regional public health efforts, and explore relevant work going on in jurisdictions outside BC.